uwejacobs/owm-weather/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP Cloudy 2 is a powerful weather plugin for WordPress, based on Open Weather Map API, using Custom Post Types and shortcodes, and much more.
+WP OWM Weather is a powerful weather plugin for WordPress, based on Open Weather Map API, using Custom Post Types and shortcodes, and much more.

 == Description ==

 <strong>After more than 5 years of loyal service, the original WP Cloudy will no longer be maintained.
 The wpcloudy.com site will remain accessible for documentation only.
 Thank you !</strong>

-<strong>This is now WP Cloudy 2.
+<strong>This is now WP OWM Weather.
 It convert any original WP Cloudy settings and weather pages in the background.</strong>
 <hr>

-WP Cloudy 2 is a flexible and easy to use weather plugin that allows you to create unlimited different weathers using Custom Post Types and Open Weather Map API.
+WP OWM Weather is a flexible and easy to use weather plugin that allows you to create unlimited different weathers using Custom Post Types and Open Weather Map API.

 Create a weather, select your city, choose the options and customize the look in a few clicks.